barakbri/HHG_large_sample_framework/README.md

 # Simulation framwork for non parametric independence testing for large sample sizes, using package 'HHG'
-This Git repository houses the Code and framework for the simulations and results of the paper regarding the nonparametric test of independence  given in the function Fast.independence.test(...).
+This Git repository houses the code and framework for the simulations and results of the paper regarding the nonparametric test of independence  given in the function Fast.independence.test(...).
 This test is computationally efficient for large sample sizes.

 ## Directory structure